Frederick L. Schuman: Career

 Schuman was a professor of history at University of Chicago and then for 32 years at Williams College.
 He analyzed international relations and social science, focusing on the period between World War I and World War II.

 In 1932, amid the Great Depression and widespread disillusionment about capitalism's prospects, Schuman had signed an open letter supporting the League of Professional Groups for Foster and Ford, candidates of the Communist Party of the United States in that year's Presidential election.
-In a 1936 article titled "Liberalism and Communism Reconsidered" he sought to reconcile liberal and Marxist viewpoints, arguing both had common interests against fascism.
+In his 1936 book The Nazi Dictatorship, Schuman criticized the Nazi party in Germany, which he described asthe tool of the established ruling classes against their enemies....
+This inner contradiction of a 'socialistic' mass party serving the interests of Property and Profits is the secret of the economic and social progress of the Third Reich....
+Hitler and his aides were compelled to talk 'socialism' and to glorify small business men, peasants, and wage-earners as a means of retaining their mass following.
+They were also compelled to appease aristocrats and industrialists or face destruction.
+This apparently impossible task was simplified by the neurotic and irrational character of mass expectations.
+Political sadism, the persecution of scapegoats, the glorification of war, the encouragement of racial megalomania, and the systematic inculcation of the new faith have afforded substantial psychic satisfactions to a populace whose sickness of the soul has progressed so far that it makes a virtue of poverty and abnegation, idealizes armed conflict and death, (and) prefers mythology to nutrition....
+Circuses have in part taken the place of bread.In a 1936 article titled "Liberalism and Communism Reconsidered" he sought to reconcile liberal and Marxist viewpoints, arguing both had common interests against fascism.
 Despite such activity, however, Schuman later wrote that "the major premises of Marxism, viewed in retrospect, are demonstrably false...
 No civilized society has ever been, or can ever be, 'classless' or 'stateless.'
 Total socialism, where achieved, thus far resembles Aldous Huxley's Brave New World or George Orwell's 1984 far more than Plato's perfect polity or Sir Thomas More's Utopia."

 On the night of December 7, 1941, Schuman told an audience at the Ford Hall Forum, "The Nazis, Fascists, and Japanese have made one tragic blunder.
 They allowed themselves to believe that the work of disintegration in America had gone far enough for them to strike.
 They're wrong."
 He also said that the United States should lead "a new world order and world unity."
 He urged recognition of the Free French and aid to governments-in-exile in overthrowing quisling regimes, leading toward the overthrow of Hitler.
 He predicted that Japan could fight for only three or four months.